 It is the job of criminal defense attorneys to represent those charged with crimes in court.
 Crimes can range in severity from a misdemeanor to a felony.
 Punishment can range from a minor fine or community service to years in prison or even death.

 Having an attorney during criminal proceedings is critical for those charged with committing a crime.
-In fact, the Constitution promises that all citizens charged with a crime will be provided representation.
+Your criminal defense attorney's job is to protect your rights and ensure your access to a fair trial.